 4. Call for Papers

-Communication Matters have a number of Roadshow events around the UK in the next few months.
+Communication Matters have a series of Roadshow events in the UK in the next few months where you can see demonstrations of communication aid products.
 Further information from CM.

 You can find over 60 Events across assistive technology on the FAST website.